rotheconrad/00_GATech_6720Class_Lab05/README.md

 5. Which bin is the most abundant?
 6. Which bin is the longest?
 7. Which bin has the most contigs?
-8. What is the closest taxonmic affiliation of the **most abundant** MAG?
+8. What is the closest taxonomic affiliation of the **most abundant** MAG?
 9. Where was the genome of the closest relative identified by MiGA isolated?
 10. What do we know about the genus that the **most abundant** MAG probably belongs to?
 11. Do any of your MAGs contain a 16S rRNA gene sequence?